Hisense U7S Pro Review

 Last updated:

-Hisense U7S Pro is the official television of the FIFA World Cup 2026.
+Hisense U7S Pro is the official TV of the FIFA World Cup 2026.
 This model debuts as the direct successor to the U7Q PRO variant from 2025 and introduces several technical changes.
-Contrary to the initial announcements that mentioned the use of RGB Mini-LED backlighting, the final market version is equipped with QD-Mini-LED backlighting.
-The question, however, is whether it's worth buying?
-We have tested it for you!
+Contrary to early announcements that mentioned RGB Mini-LED backlighting, the final retail version is equipped with QD-Mini-LED backlighting.
+The question, however, is whether it's worth buying.
+We tested it for you!

 Review Hisense U7S Pro TV features